About Middle & Elementary School Nationals

 - 8

-No qualification is required to compete in any of the National Championship Exams, the Intro to Model UN, the Family Quiz Night, the US Spelling Championships, or the National Student Crossword Championship.
+No qualification of any sort is required to compete in any of the National Championship Exams, the Intro to Model UN, the Family Quiz Night, and the US Spelling Championships.
+In addition to students who have qualified for the events at Nationals that require qualification, these events are open to siblings, friends, and anyone in Orlando during the National Championships who is in 8th grade or younger during the 2025-26 academic year.